 First, take steps to manage your risks, like clearing the banana peels from all major and minor walkways.
 This will also help the future you, because the less claims you make the lower/same rate your premium will be.

-Our gifted agents will review your needs and help you evaluate the coverage that makes the most sense.
+Our gifted independent insurance agents will review your needs and help you evaluate the coverage that makes the most sense.
 They’ll also compare policies and quotes from multiple insurance companies to make sure you have the right protection in place.
 So, you’ll have that going for you.